-Young indigenous Christians particularly fear being forcibly conscripted into the Syrian Army or other military factions.
+In light of the ongoing violence and proxy conflicts, young indigenous Christians fear being forcibly conscripted into the Syrian Army or other military factions.
 Some are conscientious objectors, and this can prompt emigration.
 Unemployed Christians have immense difficulties obtaining a job, and those who are employed stand little chance of promotion.
-As men are usually the financial providers, this makes the wider family vulnerable.
+The threat of abduction of male church leaders continues to have a considerable negative impact on Christian communities.
 Converts face additional pressures and may be threatened by their family, beaten or denied their inheritance.
-Male converts from a Muslim background also come under strong pressure to marry a Muslim woman.
+Those from a Muslim background also experience strong pressure to marry a Muslim woman.